Atlas-OS/Atlas/docs/architecture.md

 targets are rejected.
 The writes occur during the owning tweak category instead of being queued for a later registry pass.

-DefaultHiveLoad and DefaultHiveUnload bracket non-OOBE plans.
+DefaultHiveLoad and DefaultHiveUnload bracket every plan.
+The orchestrator records mount ownership only after Atlas successfully loads the hive.
+A best-effort finally cleanup unloads an Atlas-owned mount after a later failure; it never unloads a mount this invocation did not create.
 At successful completion Atlas replaces the installed flag set with the applicable Upgrade.flag, Interactive.flag, and option-*.flag files.
 These flags preserve the post-install compatibility contract after active state is archived; they do not drive the current install plan, which requires install state.